 Cuba Itineraries using the Viazul Bus

-In each of our itineraries, we recommend taking the Viazul Bus – and (unfortunately, there are a couple of routes that don’t currently have a bus, and rather than return to Havana just to leave again, we’ve recommended the shorter colectivo routes to ensure you’re covered).
+In each of our itineraries, we recommend taking the Viazul Bus – and (unfortunately, there are a couple of routes that don’t currently have a bus, and rather than return to Havana just to leave again, we’ve recommended the shorter colectivo routes to ensure you’re covered.
+You can get a snapshot of the itineraries availabile in our ebook here.

 We recommend using Homestay to book your Casa Particular accommodation in Cuba, specifically because they do not levy a fee on the Cuban homeowner, meaning that more of your money goes directly to the Cuban people.